Dark French stout beer in a glass with creamy head.

-After diving into some of the finest French stouts and dark beers, I’ve put together a few key points to remember.
-These beers represent some of the best brewing talent in France, offering complex flavors and unique experiences.
+So after diving into some of the finest French stouts and dark beers, I kind of put together a few key points to remember, because why not.
+These beers represent some of the best brewing talent in France, with complex tastes and very unique experiences.

 Key Takeaways

-When I first saw the Choco Stress Bourbon B.A. from The Piggy Brewing Company, I was intrigued.
-It’s described as an Imperial Oatmeal Stout, and the name itself suggests a rich, chocolatey experience.
-This beer is aged for four months in Woodford Reserve bourbon barrels, which immediately tells me it’s going to have some serious depth.
+When I first saw the Choco Stress Bourbon B.A. from The Piggy Brewing Company, I was kind of intrigued halfway.
+It’s described as an Imperial Oatmeal Stout, and honestly the name just kind of leans toward a rich chocolatey kind of moment.
+I mean, it’s aged for four months in Woodford Reserve bourbon barrels, and that part tells me it’s going to come with real depth, not just a light little vibe.

 They infuse it with cacao nibs at a rate of 50 grams per liter, which sounds like a lot, and I’m hoping that translates into a strong chocolate presence.
 The ABV is listed at 11%, so it’s definitely a sipper, not something to chug.